SwiftERM Hyper-personalisation for ecommerce email marketing

 Trends in Email Readership

-In order to provide insight into how businesses can improve email engagement, we first had to identify consumers who read marketing emails.
-Although roughly 40 per cent of respondents claimed they never read emails from businesses, 60 per cent of respondents confirmed that they read such emails.
-Of this 60 per cent, 16 per cent said they regularly read email messages from businesses, while 44 per cent said they rarely read them.
+To provide insight into how businesses can improve email engagement, we first had to identify consumers who read marketing emails.
+Although roughly 40 % of respondents claimed they never read emails from businesses, 60 % of respondents confirmed that they read such emails.
+Of this 60 %, 16 % said they regularly read email messages from businesses, while 44 % said they rarely read them.

 Correlating these numbers to standard open rates is difficult due to the variation in open rate benchmarks.
-A 2013 study by Silverpop puts the mean open rate for the U.S. at 19.7 per cent, while the Epsilon Email Marketing Research Center places the number at a very generous 31.5 per cent.
+A 2013 study by Silverpop puts the mean open rate for the U.S. at 19.7 %, while the Epsilon Email Marketing Research Center places the number at a very generous 31.5 %.

 What’s clear is that consumers are open to receiving various types of marketing emails, but attracting the attention of most readers is a difficult undertaking.
 A small group of heavy email readers likely exists in most industries, but convincing the more fickle prospects to open an email is what separates skilled marketers from average ones.